ericdill/whatsmyversion/README.rst

 ``theversion``
 --------------
 Single module python package to make versioning simple.
-You add a couple of configuration parameters to your top-most python module and `theversion` will determine your git version string
+You add a couple of configuration parameters to your top-most python module and ``theversion`` will determine the version string based on your git history.

 Using ``theversion``
 ~~~~~~~~~~~~~~~~~~~~